 Also known as condom or “Texas” catheters, these catheters are worn continuously throughout the day and/or night to help prevent leakage from the bladder.
 They conveniently roll over the penis like a condom, and are attached to a discreet collection bag.

 These catheters are often called internal or “foley” catheters, and are generally inserted by a medical professional.
 They look similar to intermittent catheters, but are designed to remain in the bladder for long periods of time.
 These catheters typically remain in the bladder for 3-4 weeks depending on a physician’s instructions of care.

 We provide the latest styles and technological advances in colostomy, ileostomy, and urostomy pouches.
 The two main types of pouches are closed and drainable pouches.
 Special features for ostomy pouches include: Filters Some pouches include filters that prevent gas from building up and allow the gas to escape, but not the odor Materials Some pouches are available in clear or beige options, and may have a soft cover panel to minimize rustling.
 These panels will increase comfort while remaining discreet.
 Closures Drainable pouches are available with either a clamp or integrated self-locking closure system.
 Also available are discreet closed pouches.

 Comfort offers a variety of ostomy accessories to ensure the comfort and security of our ostomy patients.
 These include: barrier rings, paste, stoma powder, barrier strips, skin protective wipe, adhesive remover wipes, lubricating deodorant, belts, etc.

-Comfort is proud to provide the widest selection of name brand medical supplies to thousands of customers nationwide.
-Our attention to detail, unmatched customer service, and dedication to helping our customers live a happier, healthier life are just a few of the many reasons Comfort is one of the fastest growing medical supply companies in the nation.
+Comfort is proud to provide the widest selection of name brand catheter and ostomy supplies to thousands of customers nationwide.
+Our attention to detail, unmatched customer service, and dedication to helping our customers live a happier, healthier life are just a few of the many reasons Comfort is one of the fastest growing catheter and ostomy supply companies in the nation.